fukatani/rujaion/README.md

 ==============================
 Lightweight Rust IDE based on PyQt.
 (C++ feature is experimental)

-Since rujaion is simplified and specialized to competitive programming, user can concentrate on programming and can perform at their full potential.
+Since rujaion is simplified and specialized to competitive programming, user can concentrate on programming and can achieve best performance.

-View contest task, testing with sample cases, debugging with test cases, and submission are easy to do.
+Testing with sample cases, debugging with test cases, and submission can be by one click.

 Feature
 ==============================